 The presence of the nuns can still be felt, notably through rediscovered recordings that bring their chants to life in this extraordinary place.

-With its grison stone walls, glazed brick decorations, half-timbered façades, and neo-Romanesque cloister, Saint Nicholas Abbey showcases a fascinating variety of buildings and architectural styles that bear witness to Normandy’s rich history.
+With its grison stone walls, glazed brick decorations, half-timbered façades, and neo-Romanesque cloister, Saint Nicolas Abbey showcases a fascinating variety of buildings and architectural styles that bear witness to Normandy’s rich history.

-Located just 1 hour and 30 minutes from Paris and at the gateway to the Perche region, the abbey and its shop are open to the public from Wednesday to Sunday, 2:00 PM to 6:00 PM, during school holidays.
+Located just 1 hour and 30 minutes from Paris and at the gateway to the Perche region, the abbey and its shop are open to the public from Monday through Friday from 1:30 pm to 6:00 pm.

-Admission is free, and visitors are welcome to explore the abbey’s cloister and ambulatory at their own pace.
+Admission is free, and you can explore the cloister and ambulatory of the abbey at your leisure.

 Since its acquisition in 2009, the Normandie Sud Eure Community of Communes has been committed to preserving and passing on this exceptional heritage to future generations.
 A conservation program focusing on the iconic Armentières Gate and the medieval ramparts, built in the 12th century, has been underway since 2018.